How to Code a Website

 Other things worth doing as you’re going through these steps is further learning HTML and CSS principles, going through the checklist, and also learning Bootstrap and its structures and classes.
 Some resources for that:

-Mastering Bootstrap, highly likely the best path currently available to building optimized and beautiful websites with HTML and CSS.
+Mastering Bootstrap is highly likely the best path currently available to building optimized and beautiful websites with HTML and CSS.

 If you have any questions about creating a website with HTML and CSS, don’t hesitate to submit them in the comments.